flyvy-verifier/flyvy/LANGUAGE.md

 - Each definition's argument and return sorts must be declared.
 - Each definition's argument names must be distinct from each other, but can shadow global names.
+- The body of a definition introduces a local scope where the argument names are bound.
+- A quantifier's variable names must be distinct from each other, but can shadow names from outer scopes.
+    - Note that this means `forall x:bool, x:bool. x = x` is *not* allowed (because the two `x`s are from the same quantifier, so they must have distinct names) but `forall x:bool. forall x:bool. x = x` *is* allowed (because the two `x`s are from different quantifiers).
+In the second example the occurrences of `x` in the inner body refer to the innermost binding of `x`.
+- The body of a quantifier introduces a nested local scope where the variable names are bound.

 ### Sort checking